plone/buildout.coredev/docs/intro.rst

 ----------------------------------------------
 Plone used to be in an svn repository, so everyone is familiar and accustomed to committing directly to the branches.
-After the migration to github, the community decided to maintain this spirit.
+After the migration to GitHub, the community decided to maintain this spirit.
 If you have signed the :doc:`contributor agreement <contributors_agreement_explained>` form, you can commit directly to the branch